junsolkar/quiz/README.md

 At the end of the quiz the program outputs the total number of questions correct and how many questions there were in total.
 Questions given invalid answers are considered incorrect.

 ## Futher implementation

-1. Add string trimming and cleanup to help ensure that correct answers with extra whitespace, capitalization, etc are not considered incorrect.
-2. Add an option (a new flag) to shuffle the quiz order each time it is run.
+1. Add an option (a new flag) to shuffle the quiz order each time it is run.